MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 To automatically check whether alt text is provided for images, use the **Issues** tool, which has an **Accessibility** section.
 The **Issues** tool is located in the **Drawer** at the bottom of DevTools.

-1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select **F12** to open DevTools.

 1. To open the **Issues** tool, select the **Issues** counter in the upper right of DevTools.

-1. In the **Issues** pane, expand the warning `Images must have alternate text: Element has no title attribute`.
+1. On the **Issues** tab, expand the warning `Images must have alternate text: Element has no title attribute`.
 There are four instances of images that lack alt text.

     :::image type="complex" source="../media/a11y-testing-images-without-alt.msft.png" alt-text="The Issues tool reporting images that are missing alternative text" lightbox="../media/a11y-testing-images-without-alt.msft.png":::
         The Issues tool reporting images that are missing alternative text